DUDLEY INTERNATIONAL PIANO COMPETITION

 3. Previous First Prize winners and anyone who has studied with any member of the Jury twelve months prior to the competition are not eligible to enter.

-5. Competitors must be free from any commitments for the full duration of the Competition ie. from Friday evening, 11th November 2022 to Monday morning 14th November 2022 and for 24th November 2022.
+5. Competitors must be free from any commitments for the full duration of the Competition ie. from Friday evening, 2nd May 2025 to Monday morning 5th May 2025 and for 25th May 2025.

 6. In the event that one of the finalists is unable to play in the final the winner of the fourth prize will be required to play.
 By applying for the competition all applicants will be treated as confirming that, in the event of them winning fourth prize, they will be able to play in the final at short notice.